 Find out which exact dates you want to choose with our up-to-date tables of SAT and ACT test dates.

-Check out this article if you're wondering how many times you should take the SAT overall.
-Or, take a look at this advice if you're just debating whether you should retake the ACT or SAT.
+Read this article if you're wondering how many times you should take the SAT overall.